Kristyn-Mimura/Kristyn-Mimura.github.io/essays/Java-vs-JavaScript.md

 ## Who's in the Ring?

 Welcome to today’s match-up.
 If you’re a newbie to Java or JavaScript, you’re in the right place to learn some insight on the two languages from a fellow newbie.
 In this corner, we have the first language I ever learned to code in Java!
 Java is a similar language to C (which I have some experience in) and a staple to anyone in the computer science field.
 And in the other corner, we have a newcomer stepping into the ring, JavaScript!
-I recently just learned basic syntax and application for JavaScript and am excited to pit it against Java and see what sets them apart.
+I recently just learned the basic syntax and application for JavaScript and am excited to pit it against Java and see what sets them apart.

 ## Java vs. JavaScript